 During 2007, we plan to continue the phase II clinical trial of CORRECTATM in the treatment of acute refractory pouchitis, a gastrointestinal disease (the "CAPTURE study").
-The primary purpose of this double blind, placebocontrolled phase II clinical trial is to test CORRECTA's safety and efficacy in treating acute refractory pouchitis.
+The primary purpose of this double blind, placebo-controlled phase II clinical trial is to test CORRECTA's safety and efficacy in treating acute refractory pouchitis.
 The CAPTURE study is supported by a \$750,000 orphan drug grant from the FDA.

 The preclinical and clinical development of CORRECTATM has been primarily financed by grants from the FDA's orphan drug products group and various non-profit foundations.
-Through December 31, 2006, we have incurred approximately \$210,000 of costs related to our development of CORRECTATM of which approximately \$103,000 was incurred in fiscal 2005, and \$107,000 has been incurred in 2006.
+Through September 30, 2007, we have incurred approximately \$245,000 of costs related to our development of CORRECTATM of which approximately \$103,000 and \$107,000 was incurred in fiscal years 2005 and 2006, respectively, and \$35,000 has been incurred during the first nine months of 2007.